snakemake/snakemake/docs/snakefiles/deployment.rst

 Snakemake will store the environment persistently in ``.snakemake/conda/$hash`` with ``$hash`` being the MD5 hash of the environment definition file content.
 This way, updates to the environment definition are automatically detected.
 Note that you need to clean up environments manually for now.
 However, in many cases they are lightweight and consist of symlinks to your central conda installation.

+.. sidebar:: Note

+    Search path modifying environment variables like ``R_LIBS`` and ``PYTHONPATH`` can interfere with your conda environments.
+    Therefore, Snakemake automatically deactivates them for a job when a conda environment definition is used.
+    If you know what you are doing, in order to deactivate this behavior, you can use the flag ``--conda-not-block-search-path-envvars``.

 Conda deployment also works well for offline or air-gapped environments.
 Running ``snakemake --use-conda --conda-create-envs-only`` will only install the required conda environments without running the full workflow.
 Subsequent runs with ``--use-conda`` will make use of the local environments without requiring internet access.

 .. _singularity: